Bin-Chen-Lab/MODS/README.md

 ### MODS scRNA-seq data analysis
-1. Download the Cell ranger process data from GSE269751.
+1. Download the Cell Ranger processed data from GSE269751.
-2. Import all the hd5 files into R
+2. Import all the HDF5 files into R.
-3. Process the data using the scRNA-seq_processing.R.
-It will process all the files and integrate it into one seurat object with the cell annotation.
-It also provide the number of differentially expressed genes in MODS for each cell type.
+3. Use the `scRNA-seq_processing.R` script to process all files and integrate them into one Seurat object with cell annotation.
+It also provides the number of differentially expressed genes in MODS for each cell type.
-4. Bulk_gene_Expression_cell_cycle_analysis.R help to visualized he upregulated genes from our bulk RNA-seq data and estimate the cell cycle phase for all the cell types.
+4. The `Bulk_gene_Expression_cell_cycle_analysis.R` script visualizes upregulated genes from bulk RNA-seq data and estimates the cell cycle phase for all cell types.
-5. Cell_type_DE_genes_pathways.R helps to perform the DE analysis for each cell type and provide the barplot for upregulated and downregulated genes.
+5. The `Cell_type_DE_genes_pathways.R` script performs differential expression (DE) analysis for each cell type and provides bar plots for upregulated and downregulated genes.
-6. Cell_subtype_cycle_analysis.R code will generate the cell type specific cell cycle phase distribution and generate a figure for percentage of cells with G1, G2M and S phase.
+6. The `Cell_subtype_cycle_analysis.R` script generates cell type-specific cell cycle phase distributions and creates a figure showing the percentage of cells in G1, G2M, and S phases.
-7. Cell_cell_communication.R will help to perform the cell cell interactions analysis and generate all the figures.
+7. The `Cell_cell_communication.R` script performs cell-cell interaction analysis and generates all the relevant figures.
-8. InferCNV_analysis.R generate the InferCNV data.
+8. The `InferCNV_analysis.R` script generates the InferCNV data.
-9. Surface protein directory has three code to estimate the cell surface protein aboundance in control and MODS and compute their differential expression in MODS.
+9. The Surface Protein directory contains three scripts to estimate cell surface protein abundance in control and MODS samples and compute their differential expression in MODS.
-10. Code_to_visualization_of_plot directory has five codes for visualization of results.
-The plot_boxplot, plot_voilinplot, and plot_dotplot can be used to compare two groups, while Boxplot_multilevel.R can be used to compare more than two groups.
-Addtionally, Code_for_matrix_dotplot.R can be used to plot the matrix dotplot such as correlation plot.
+10. The `Code_to_visualization_of_plot` directory contains five scripts for visualizing results.
+The `plot_boxplot`, `plot_violinplot`, and `plot_dotplot` scripts compare two groups, while `Boxplot_multilevel.R` can compare more than two groups.
+Additionally, `Code_for_matrix_dotplot.R` can plot matrix dot plots, such as correlation plots.